kathrinmzl/WanderWallet/README.md

 ## Deployment & Local Development

 ### Deployment

+todo: describe how to set up google sheets

 Heroku was used to deploy the live application.
 The instructions to achieve this are below: